Updated: Aug 19

 I am a movie geek.

 Movies mean so much to me, especially Halloween and I take disappointment pretty badly.
 So the movie played out.
 That old familiar score played over the top of bright orange titles against a black background as a pumpkin seemed to de-rot and I loved it.
 I loved the steady build to Michael's escape.
 I loved how being locked up for so long just seemed to make him more relentless.
 Once he was out and let loose on Haddonfield I was hooked.
 The killing spree that followed as Michael went from house to house on a rampage fuelled by 40 years of incarceration had me mentally punching the air with happiness.

-Jamie Lee Curtis though was something else all together.
+Jamie Lee Curtis though was something else altogether.
 Her portrayal of Laurie suffering from four decades of pent up PTSD was nothing short of brilliant.
 I could really feel for this character that I have adored for so many years.
 Laurie will always be my number 1 final girl.
-She survived the original Halloween because she was smart, and wasn't distracted like her sex mad, airhead friends.
+She survived the original Halloween because she was smart, and wasn't distracted like her sex-mad, airhead friends.
 Seeing how the events of the first film had effected her life so dramatically was like watching an old friend going through a really hard time.

 The closing twenty minutes literally had me on the edge of my seat as Laurie searches one dark room after another, the hunted becoming the hunter.
 You know Michael is there lurking somewhere, but where?
 The final image as a trapped Michael stares up at his escaping prey, so fixed on Laurie that he fails to even notice that he is being engulfed in flames really stuck with me after the credits rolled.